BioSkryb/bj-expression/README.md

 **Outputs**

 The pipeline saves its output files in the designated "publish_dir" directory.
 The bam files after htseq alignment are stored in the "secondary_analyses/alignment_htseq/" subdirectory and the metrics files are saved in the "secondary_analyses/secondary_metrics/" subdirectory.
+For details: [BJ-Expression Outputs](https://docs.basejumper.bioskryb.com/pipelines/secondary/bj-dna-qc/1.9.1/docs/#output-directories)

 **command options**